 The licensing team's resources were affected by staff vacancies during the first half of the year, and by staff involvement at all levels in financial crisis issues and problem cases outside the Division during the second half, but work progressed on several policy areas.
-The Director has taken part in a group established by the Commission to develop regulatory requirements relating to retirement annuity trust schemes.
-Work has also been undertaken with the Policy Council and Income Tax Department on qualifying recognised overseas pension schemes: in this area developments and adverse publicity in other jurisdictions made it essential for Guernsey to review and tighten up its requirements.
+The Director has taken part in a group established by the Commission to develop regulatory requirements relating to Retirement Annuity Trust Schemes.
+Work has also been undertaken with the Policy Council and Income Tax Department on Qualifying Recognised Overseas Pension Schemes, over which developments and adverse publicity in other jurisdictions made it essential for Guernsey to review and tighten up its requirements.
 The Director joined the International Pensions Working Group which covered these issues, and took part in the steering group for the introduction of the AML/CFT regime for prescribed businesses.